 But there are some things you can do to help increase the attention spans of the children whose thoughts tend to wander.
-Here are 10 tips you can use to keep their minds on learning:
+Here are 10 tips you can use to keep their minds on learning.

 1. Evaluate the environment.

 Look at the seating arrangement.
 Sit where the children can see you and you can see them: a circle or a semi-circle works well.
 Think about who sits where.
-Seating fidgety boys or girls close to you is one of the easiest techniques you can use to help children who have trouble staying focused.
+Seating fidgety boys or girls close to you is one of the easiest techniques you can use to help children who have trouble paying attention.
 Make sure the temperature is comfortable for everyone.
 Check the furniture to make certain it is comfortable for everyone.
 Reduce the number of distractions in the room.
 Is there too much on the walls?
 Is there too much noise from outside?

 2. Establish routines and structure.

-Clear rules, routines and expectations are the door to managing behavior, and consistency is the key that opens the door.
+Clear rules, routines, and expectations are the door to managing behavior, and consistency is the key that opens the door.
 Keep rules simple and easy to understand.
 You may want to post them in a place where they can be seen easily.
 Plan to prevent problem behaviors before they occur.
 Look for triggers that invoke certain behaviors and eliminate them.
 Transitions to new activities are often a problem area.
 Warn children before you change the activity.
 Let them know what to expect.

 3. Give clear directions or instructions.